jacka26/Shark-Game-and-Pong-/README.md

 Shark Game is a game similar to the classic snake game.
 The main goal of this game is to get the highest score possible before the shark collides with itself or runs into the borders.

 ### How to Run
-1. Copy and paste the code into VScode.
+1. Copy and paste the code into VScode and make the file a .py file.
 2. Run the code in the VScode terminal using pygame.
 3. A game window will automatically pop up and the game will start automatically.